php-fig/per-coding-style/spec.md

 });
 ```

-Method chaining SHOULD be put on separate lines, where each subsequent line is indented once.
+Method chaining MAY be put on separate lines, where each subsequent line is indented once.
 When doing so, the first
 method MUST be on the next line.

 ```php